shiftkey/talks/DDDMelb/git-internals.md

 100644 27df989be2ec5c95cf626c02be47c7b5adbe35fa 0	docs/another-page.md
 ```

-As We've not updated the index, we have the old hash for our README.
+As We've not updated the index, we see the old hash for our README.
 We need
 to update the index to point to our new README contents.

 First we have to write our new blob to the object database: